sirech/talk-applications-instead-of-libraries/presentation.md

 ???

 - Enough about context.
-Let's talk about the problems we faced
+Let's talk about the problems

 ---